samuelfrnk/RSSIProximityML/README.md

 - [Standardized labeled CSV files](Experiments/Results/Processed%20Data/Experiment1_0m_8.csv)
 - [Metadata ](Experiments/Results/Overview%20Data/Aggregated_Ex_1_and_2.csv) about the set grouped by distance.

 The first data gathering experiment took place in the BINZ building of the university of zurich.
 The distance was gradually increased from 9m to 55m.
-The set contains :
+The set contains 801 entries:
 - [Raw logging files](Experiments/Results/Raw%20Data/Experiment2_9m_55m.rtf)
 - [Standardized labeled CSV files](Experiments/Results/Processed%20Data/Experiment2_9m_55m.csv)
 - [Metadata ](Experiments/Results/Overview%20Data/Aggregated_Ex_1_and_2.csv) about the set grouped by distance.